Families of Kids with Disabilities Anxiously Wait for Courts to Decide School Mask Mandates

 “Think, am I going to choose to ignore this mom who is afraid for her child’s life just so I can feel like I’m able to do what I want to do?”

-Samantha now has to wait for courts to decide if schools can enforce mask mandates.
+Samantha says all she can do now is wait, for courts to decide if schools can enforce mask mandates.